BrandonCohen1/Scholar/README.md

 To deploy Scholar locally:

 1. Install Dependencies:
-  - Run the following command in the project's root directory to install necessary dependencies
+  - Run the following command in the project's '**root-directory/server**' to install necessary dependencies

       ```bash
       npm install